Why Does my WiFi Keep Disconnecting

 1. Restart Your Modem and Router — The Classic Fix

-2. Check Your Cables — It’s Not Always a Wi-Fi Problem
+2. Check Your Cables — the Problem isn't Always the Signal Itself

 3. Move Your Router to a Better Spot